jadielam/scientific-workflows/README.md

 Notice also how action names do not need to be unique.
 An action name is just a mnemonic resource to understand what the action does.
 Also depending on the action `type`, there might be other required attributes too.
 We currently support three kinds of actions: **Command-line actions**, **MapReduce v1.0 actions** and **MapReduce v2.0 actions**, and in the future we are planning to add support for **Spark actions** and **Sqoop actions**

+TODO (Explain how an action's dataset name is determined)

 ### Command Line Action
 TODO (Keep working here tomorrow)